erudit/erudit-ps-documentation/docs/source/tagset/element-article-meta.rst

 | :ref:`element -front` | Once       |
 +-----------------------+------------+

-Have de :term:`Document` metadata, which basic elements are:
+Have the :term:`Document` metadata, which basic elements are:

 +------------------------------------------------------------------------------+
 | Tag                                                                          |